-Children can receive their first flu vaccine at as young as 6 months old, and according to the CDC, you can continue to receive one annually throughout life.
-Adults are encouraged to get a flu shot every year – typically in the fall or in the winter.
+Children can receive their first flu vaccine as young as 6 months old and, according to the Centers for Disease Control and Prevention (CDC), can continue to receive one annually throughout life.
+You are encouraged to get a flu shot every year, typically in the fall or winter.
 Since the flu virus changes each year, annual vaccinations are needed.

-“It can be very serious in patients who have poor immune systems, or patients who are very young or old,” Okereke said, although influenza can be serious for healthy adults, too.
+The flu can be very serious in patients who have poor immune systems or patients who are very young or old.
+However, influenza sometimes can be serious for healthy adults, too.

-Okereke said pregnant patients should get a TDap booster during in their third trimester of every pregnancy, preferably in the early part of gestational weeks 27–36.
+Pregnant patients should get a TD or TDap booster in their third trimester of every pregnancy, preferably in gestational weeks 27–36.
 That’s because antibodies from the vaccine are passed on to protect the developing baby from whooping cough.

-The CDC recommends adults age 50 and older receive the zoster vaccine to prevent shingles, a viral infection that causes a painful rash.
-Shingles is caused by the same virus that causes chickenpox.
-While those who’ve had chickenpox can still develop shingles, adults over age 60 are at the highest risk.
+The CDC recommends adults age 50 and older receive the Zoster vaccine to prevent shingles, a viral infection that causes a painful rash.
+Shingles is caused by the same virus as chickenpox.

 Children receive two doses of the MMR vaccine once at 12-15 months and again between 4 and 6 years.
 Some children may get a similar vaccine (MMRV) that also prevents varicella (chickenpox).
 Adults can receive the MMR or MMRV vaccine if they did not get it as a child.

 “At risk” adults between the ages of 19 and 64 should receive an immunization for pneumonia.
-You may be more susceptible to pneumonia if you: smoke, have respiratory diseases such as COPD or asthma, suffer from renal failure, have immune suppression disorders, alcoholism or HIV.
-Doctors also recommend all patients older than 65 receive two pneumonia boosters.
+Patients may be more susceptible to pneumonia if they smoke, have respiratory diseases such as COPD or asthma, suffer from renal failure, have immune suppression disorders, diabetes, alcoholism or HIV.
+Primary care physicians recommend all patients older than 65 receive a pneumonia vaccine.

 International Travel Vaccines